tuongphantrue/vn-stock-price-emailer/README.md

 # vn-stock-price-emailer

-Emails a daily summary of a Vietnam stock watchlist (HOSE/HNX/UPCOM tickers) plus VN-Index / HNX-Index / UPCOM-Index, in Vietnamese, as a styled HTML email.
-Same shape as its siblings [currency-rate-emailer](https://github.com/tuongphantrue/currency-rate-emailer), [gold-price-emailer](https://github.com/tuongphantrue/gold-price-emailer), and [tech-price-mailer](https://github.com/tuongphantrue/tech-price-mailer): runs on GitHub Actions on a schedule, no server to keep on, pulls from a couple of independent free sources and degrades gracefully if one is down.
+Emails a summary of Vietnam's top stocks by market cap (HOSE/HNX/UPCOM) plus VN-Index / HNX-Index / UPCOM-Index, in Vietnamese, as a styled HTML email.
+Same shape as its siblings [currency-rate-emailer](https://github.com/tuongphantrue/currency-rate-emailer), [gold-price-emailer](https://github.com/tuongphantrue/gold-price-emailer), and [tech-price-mailer](https://github.com/tuongphantrue/tech-price-mailer): runs on GitHub Actions on a schedule, no server to keep on, pulls from a few independent free sources and degrades gracefully if one is down.

 ## What it does

+- Tracks the **top 250 Vietnamese stocks by market cap** (configurable via `TOP_N_STOCKS`) across all three exchanges, resolved dynamically each day via TradingView's scanner - not a hand-typed static list, so it stays accurate as rankings shift and doesn't need manual updates when a company migrates exchanges (HNX's ~299 listed stocks are being transferred to HOSE by the end of 2026 under a market restructuring, for instance - a dynamic lookup just reflects wherever a stock currently is)
-- Fetches closing prices for a 56-ticker watchlist across all three Vietnamese exchanges (HOSE, HNX, UPCOM) from two independent sources - **Yahoo Finance -> TradingView** - first source to answer for a given ticker wins; a block on one doesn't take out the other
+- Fetches closing prices from a cascade of three independent sources - **TradingView -> Yahoo Finance -> MSN Finance** - first source to answer for a given ticker wins; a block on one doesn't take out the rest.
+TradingView goes first since it can fetch the whole watchlist in one batched call; Yahoo (one request per ticker) and MSN only pick up whatever TradingView misses, keeping their request volume low even at 250+ tickers
 - Pulls VN-Index / HNX-Index / UPCOM-Index levels
 - Groups the price table by exchange (HOSE / HNX / UPCOM), each with its own section